ToreMartinHagen/cli/docs.kosli.com/content/client_reference/kosli_list_snapshots.md

 title: "kosli list snapshots"
 ---

-## kosli list snapshots
+# kosli list snapshots

+## Synopsis

 List environment snapshots.

-### Synopsis

-List environment snapshots.
 The results are paginated and ordered from latests to oldest.
-By default, the page limit is 15 events per page.
+By default, the page limit is 15 snapshots per page.

 You can optionally specify an INTERVAL between two snapshot expressions with <expression>..<expression>.
 Expressions can be: